 The Spyder threaded barrel has a simple installation process and it ensures an air-tight seal.
 An example of the Spyder barrel thread is the Proto Paintball 1Pc Spyder Thread Barrel.

 A5 threaded barrels were designed to provide a balance between quick barrel mounting and a tight air seal.
 The A-5 threaded barrels are common amongst popular brands such as Killhouse and Tippmann.

-A popular gun that makes use of the Tippman A-5 barrel is the Tippman Chronus paintball gun.
-An example of this threaded barrel is the Armson stealth Tippmann A5 - pro-lite rifled barrel.
+A popular gun that makes use of the Tippman A-5 barrel is the Tippman Cronus paintball gun.
+An example of this threaded barrel is the Armson stealth Tippmann A5 - pro-lite rifle barrel.